Our Table 4•2 by Pam Werley

 Rotisserie chicken on a platter surrounded by roasted potatoes.

-But if you're cooking for two, that convenience comes with a familiar question: what do you do with the leftover chicken?
+But cooking for two?
+That's where the question always comes in: what do I do with the leftover chicken?

-• My best tips for buying rotisserie chicken
+• My go-to tips for picking the best rotisserie chicken

-• How to carve and store the leftovers
+• The simple way I carve it up and store the leftovers

-• And several easy recipes from my website that turn leftover chicken into delicious meals for two
+• And a handful of easy, small-batch recipes from my website that transform that extra chicken into something new and delicious

 Jump to: